An App for People Who Learn Hard Things

 The app is currently in alpha.
 What does that mean for me?

 It means the core system works and is usable, but edges are still being refined.
-You may encounter rough edges or missing polish.
+You may encounter rough spots or missing polish.
 If you do, feedback is genuinely useful and acted on.
 Use the feedback button in the app or reach out directly.

 It also means this is a good moment to be here.
 The people who use early versions shape what it becomes.